Lokendra Bahadur Chand

-Lokendra Bahadur Chand (लोकेन्द्र बहादुर चन्द born 15 February 1940) was the 27th prime minister of Nepal four times: from 1983 to 1986, briefly during April 1990, briefly during 1997 and from October 2002 until June 2003.
+Lokendra Bahadur Chand (लोकेन्द्र बहादुर चन्द; born 15 February 1940) is a Nepali politician who served as the 27th prime minister of Nepal four times: from 1983 to 1986, briefly during April 1990, briefly during 1997 and from October 2002 until June 2003.
 He is also involved in literature and have won a Madan Puraskar for his book Bisarjan in 2054 B.S.

+Biography

 Chand was born in Kurkutiya Village, Baitadi District, Nepal in 1940.
 He is a major supporter of the Nepalese monarchy.
 He served as the speaker of Rastriya Panchayat.
 During his first two terms as prime minister, he did not belong to any political party, but by 1997 he was a member of his current political party, the conservative Rashtriya Prajatantra Party (RPP).
-He became Prime Minister on October 11, 2002, a week after the king launched a coup against the Nepali Congress government of Sher Bahadur Deuba.
+He became Prime Minister on 11 October 2002, a week after the king launched a coup against the Nepali Congress government of Sher Bahadur Deuba.
 Chand was the head of the 2002 cabinet.
 Chand was forced to resign in 2003 after massive protests and an intensification of the civil war with Maoist rebels.

-Ahead of the 2008 Constituent Assembly election, Chand is the top candidate of RPP for the closed proportional representation list.
+Ahead of the 2008 Constituent Assembly election, Chand was the top candidate of RPP for the closed proportional representation list.

 He has four sons and three daughters.
 His son Jayant Chand is in politics and became Minister twice and is active in his father's party.